 This involves creating an environment where the desire to change is pervasive and motivates employees to move towards the new direction.
 It involves setting the stage for change by justifying the need to alter old behaviours, processes, technology and business practices.
 For the proposed changes to be understood and supported by key stakeholders and staff, communication at this stage is extremely important.

 Once the environment for change has been created in the unfreezing stage, the actual change begins where stakeholders embrace new ways of working and learn new attitudes, values, processes, technologies or behaviours.
 The activities involved in this stage focus on putting change in action.
-The challenges in this stage are the hardest to overcome as some stakeholders may develop cold feet and second thoughts and want to draw back.
+The challenges in this stage are the hardest to overcome as some stakeholders may develop cold feet and second thoughts.
 Communication, support and education are extremely important in suppressing the impediments to change.

 Refreezing or Freezing

 This stage signifies the act of stabilising, solidifying and reinforcing the new system within the organisation after the change.
 The system or organization, through the adoption of new structures and habits, is refrozen into a new state.
-This stage is particularly essential in ensuring that stakeholders do not fall back into old ways of working but has been criticized due to the fast paced change that is characteristic of today’s business environment.
+This stage is particularly essential in ensuring that stakeholders do not fall back into old ways of working but, it has been criticized due to the fast-paced change that is characteristic of today’s business environment.

 A simple illustration of Lewin’s change management theory: